 For Solution Providers and RingCentral App Gallery Partners

 If you're a RingCentral App Gallery partner or SI deploying RingCX for clients, Shuttle is the payment layer you can build into your deployment.
 We support white-label deployment, multi-PSP routing across your client portfolio (each client keeps their preferred acquirer), and partner-friendly commercials.
-Shuttle is Twilio's preferred payment partner, and the Twilio Pay capture works on both inbound and outbound RingCX flows without disrupting RingSense AI assist.
+Shuttle is a Pay Connector provider on the Twilio Marketplace, and the Twilio Pay capture works on both inbound and outbound RingCX flows without disrupting RingSense AI assist.
 A native RingCX or App Gallery integration can be scoped as a paid project.
 For partnership conversations, book a discovery call.

 Use Cases